SiavashShams/ssamba/README.md

 # SSAMBA: Self-Supervised Audio Mamba

 ## Introduction
-This repository contains the official implementation (in PyTorch) of the Self-Supervised Audio Mamba (SSAMBA).
+This repository contains the official implementation (in PyTorch) of the the paper SSAMBA: Self-Supervised Audio Representation Learning with Mamba State Space Model.
 SSAMBA is an advanced audio representation learning model designed to leverage self-supervised learning techniques using the Mamba State Space Model.
 This project builds on the success of the Self-Supervised Audio Spectrogram Transformer (SSAST) and introduces novel methodologies to further enhance performance and efficiency on various audio tasks.

 ## Installation